 The person is also asked about use of drugs and alcohol, recent dialysis treatment, and any association between past dialysis treatments and muscle cramps.

-The physical examination focuses first on the nervous system (neurologic examination—see Physical Examination), including assessment of muscles and reflexes.
-Doctors also inspect the skin for signs of alcoholism, hypothyroidism (such as a puffy face and loss of eyebrow hair), and dehydration.
+The physical examination focuses first on the nervous system (neurologic examination), including assessment of muscles and reflexes.
+Doctors also inspect the skin for signs of the following:

 Preventing cramps is the best approach.
 The following measures can help:

 Gently stretching the muscles before exercising or going to bed

 Drinking plenty of fluids (particularly sports beverages that contain potassium) after exercise

 Not consuming caffeine (for example, in coffee or chocolate)

 Avoiding drugs that are stimulants, such as ephedrine or pseudoephedrine (a decongestant contained in many products that do not require a prescription but are available only behind the pharmacy counter)

 Stretching makes muscles and tendons more flexible and less likely to contract involuntarily.
 The runner's stretch is the best stretch for preventing calf cramps.
 A person stands with one leg forward and bent at the knee and the other leg behind with the knee straight—a lunge position.
 The hands can be placed on the wall for balance.
 Both heels remain on the floor.
 The knee of the front leg is bent further until a stretch is felt along the back of the other leg.
 The greater the distance between the two feet and the more the front knee is bent, the greater the stretch.
 The stretch is held for 30 seconds and repeated 5 times.
 Then the set of stretches is repeated on the other side.